clearhaus/gateway-api-docs/source/index.html.md

 ## Signing requests

-Requests can optionally be signed.
+POST requests must be signed.

 The signature is an RSA signature of the HTTP body; it is represented in hex.
 The signee must be identified by the signing API-key.
 Both should be provided in